-TRANSFER CREDIT PROCEDURES FOR ALREADY-ENROLLED OZARKS STUDENTS
+TRANSFER CREDIT PROCEDURES FOR CURRENTLY-ENROLLED OZARKS STUDENTS

-- Courses may not be taken by students enrolled at Ozarks for transfer credit at another college or university without being first approved by both the student's advisor and the chair of the division in which the course will count for credit (or, in the case of a general education distribution course for which there is no Ozarks equivalent, by the chair of the General Education Oversight Committee).
-Approval of the transfer courses will be subject to the "Criteria" and "General Limitations" detailed above. - Any student who wishes to appeal any decision related to the approval or disapproval of any course for transfer credit and / or for the curricular requirement to be fulfilled should file a written petition with rationale and supporting evidence with the chief academic officer, who will render a final decision.
+- Courses may not be taken by students enrolled at Ozarks for transfer credit at another college or university without being first approved by both the student's advisor and the Registrar.
+Approval of the transfer courses will be subject to the "Criteria" and "General Limitations" detailed above. - Any student who wishes to appeal any decision related to the approval or disapproval of any course for transfer credit and / or for the curricular requirement to be fulfilled should first meet with the Registrar to try to resolve the matter.
+The student may be asked to provide additional documentation with which the Registrar may reevaluate the equivalency of the course and/or consult with the department chair where the transfer course would be housed.
+If unresolved with the Registrar, the student may then file a formal written petition with rationale and supporting evidence with the Provost, who will render a final decision.